Telenet: Internal network technology

-The initial network used statically-defined hop-by-hop routing, using Prime commercial minicomputers as switches, but then migrated to a purpose-built multiprocessing switch based on 6502 microprocessors.
+Telenet initially used a proprietary virtual connection host interface.
+The network used statically defined hop-by-hop routing, using Prime commercial minicomputers as switches, but then migrated to a purpose-built multiprocessing switch based on 6502 microprocessors.
 Among the innovations of this second-generation switch was a patented arbitrated bus interface that created a switched fabric among the microprocessors.
 By contrast, a typical microprocessor-based system of the time used a bus; switched fabrics did not become common until about twenty years later, with the advent of PCI Express and HyperTransport.

 Most interswitch lines ran at 56 kbit/s, with a few, such as New York-Washington, at T1 (i.e., 1.544 Mbit/s).
-The main internal protocol was a proprietary variant on X.75; Telenet also ran standard X.75 gateways to other packet switching networks.

 Originally, the switching tables could not be altered separately from the main executable code, and topology updates had to be made by deliberately crashing the switch code and forcing a reboot from the network management center.
 Improvements in the software allowed new tables to be loaded, but the network never used dynamic routing protocols.
 Multiple static routes, on a switch-by-switch basis, could be defined for fault tolerance.
 Network management functions continued to run on Prime minicomputers.